 Deacon: In peace, we pray to you, Lord God.

 Leader: For all people in their daily life and work;

-Leader: We pray for Donald, our President; Philip, our Governor, and Nancy, our Mayor; for this community, the nation, and the world;
+Leader: For Nancy our Mayor, Philip our Governor, and Donald our President; for this community, the nation, and the world;

 People: For all who work for justice, freedom, and peace.